-Sesame Pork Lettuce Wraps are a quick, easy, and delicious ground pork recipe!
-These healthy and tasty Asian style lettuce wraps are better than the restaurant version!
+Asian Lettuce Wraps are a quick, easy, and delicious recipe using chicken, turkey or pork!
+These healthy and easy lettuce wraps are better than the restaurant version!

 Say hello to your new lunch obsession!
 Or, at least my new lunch/dinner obsession anyway!
-These lettuce wraps are so flavorful, and easy on the waistline which is always a plus.
-They’re great for a quick and filling lunch because the meat can be made ahead, then you can just stuff it in lettuce at any time!
-I love ground pork for this recipe because I think it has great flavor, however you can definitely use ground turkey or chicken too!
+These wraps are so flavorful, and a nice lighter meal which is always a plus.
+The flavor of the meat reminds me a lot of our Sesame Garlic Ramen Noodles, so good!
+They're great for a quick and filling lunch because the meat can be made ahead, then you can just stuff it in lettuce at any time!
+I love ground pork for this recipe because I think it has great flavor but you can definitely use ground turkey or chicken too!
+If you're looking for some other fun and tasty lunches be sure to try these Barbecue Chicken Lettuce Wraps and these delicious Greek Lettuce Wraps!

 I always prefer to use Boston or butter lettuce when I make wraps.
 This lettuce has very large, thick leaves that are simply easy for rolling, and will hold up well to your meat filling.
 If you prefer more of a crunch to your lettuce wraps, I would consider using iceberg lettuce or romaine.